Monetra/monetra_magento2/README.md

 The basic process of the Client Ticket Request payment method (provided by this module) is as follows:

-1. When the payment form is submitted, the sensitive card data in the form is sent directly to the Monetra server (nothing is sent to Magento yet).
+1. When the payment form is submitted, the sensitive card data in the form is posted directly to the Monetra server via AJAX (nothing is sent to Magento yet).
 2. The Monetra server responds with a single-use "ticket" associated with the submitted card data.
 3. This ticket is submitted along with the rest of the payment form data (except for the sensitive card data) to Magento.
 4. Magento sends a `sale` transaction to the Monetra server, providing the ticket instead of actual card data.